 - Loss of bladder control.

-If you’ve been treated with Xeomin® recently and have experience or are experience any of the symptoms listed, please contact a doctor immediately.
+If you’ve been treated with Xeomin® recently and are experiencing any of the symptoms listed, please contact your provider immediately.

 All three products are purified proteins from the Clostridium botulinum bacterium, and they all work in similar ways to relax facial muscles.
 Xeomin is sometimes referred to as “Naked Botox”, as it has fewer accessory proteins than Botox or Dysport.
 Clinically, the results between the three treatments are similar.
 When you come in for your consultation, we will be able to help you decide which product is best for you based on your personal concerns.